 Even if you just offered the free plant and didn’t offer it to the rest of the street, you are showing the customer you are service orientated and someone who can be trusted.

-As previously discussed, price really is not that important.
+As previously discussed, the price really is not that important.

-Yes, customers are not price sensitive, but we always come up with an excuse to why we should spend more money than we should for something.
+Yes, customers are not price-sensitive, but we always come up with an excuse as to why we should spend more money than we should for something.

 Have you even bought the cheapest bottle wine when ordering at a restaurant?
 70% of people order the 2nd cheapest or better.
 Nobody buys the cheapest bottle!
 (As a side note restaurants actually know this and they price their cheapest bottle more expensive to make a larger profit)